Shovel More, Salt Less: Eco-Friendly Snow and Ice Management

 Dec 21 2017

 The winter season is in full force as we enter the new year.
 As the burden of snow and ice become a daily hassle, here are a few tips for making your snow and ice removal less damaging to our soil and water resources.
+Not only are you protecting the health of our planet, but your own health and that of your family and pets as you prevent unsafe chemicals from being tracked into your home.

 - Consider tackling ice issues by adding traction to the sidewalks before applying a chemical.
 Non-clumping kitty litter, sand, and dried out coffee grounds are great options.
 Use kitty litter sparingly as it may alter the soil structure of lawns lining the sidewalk.

 - If a chemical ice melt is necessary, be sure to read the ingredients rather than the sweeping claims advertised on the front of bags.
+You can find a list of products certified with the US EPA Safer Choice label here by selecting “Deicers” under the product type.

 - There is no such thing as a perfectly safe ice melting chemical, so do your best to avoid it altogether!